yeasy/learning_pickleball/en/02_learning_pathways.md

 - Session 2 (match focus): warm-up + light rally 15 min + match play 45-60 min + cool-down
 - At home: 1-2 fitness sessions per week

 **Key principle**: When training time is limited, quality matters more than quantity.
 Master a few skills well rather than spreading too thin.
-Consider recording your play for video analysis at home (see Chapter 20 FAQ).
+Consider recording your play for video analysis at home (see [Chapter 20 FAQ](20_faq.md).

 ## 2.3 3.0-3.5 Level: Skill Deepening and Tactical Awareness Building